 Complete homonymous hemianopia (HH) represents 70–75% of VFDs (Duquette and Baril, 2009), incomplete hemianopia (e.g., quadrantanopia) 29% of VFDs (Zhang et al., 2006a), and cerebral blindness—which is rare because it usually follows bilateral lesions—represents less than 10% of VFDs given only vascular context (Aldrich et al., 1987; Brandt et al., 2000; Niimi et al., 2008).
 BLOCK DIAGRAM OF THE VISUAL CORTEX IN HUMANS.
 Last Update: July 2009 Rhodonine™ and Activa™: See Citation Page The following figure is presented here at reduced scale (resolution) to accommodate a browser.

 Block Diagram of the Cortical System in humans, with emphasis on vision. [from Section 15.2] A larger scale version appears in Chapter 15 and is available for download in the Download Files area reached from the Site navigation bar.
 The British Journal of Psychology.
 How birds use their eyes: Opposite left-right specialization for the lateral and frontal visual hemifield in the domestic chick.
 Open Archive Abstract Recent evidence has demonstrated that, in animals with laterally placed eyes, functional cerebral asymmetry is revealed by preferential use of either the left or right eye in a range of behaviors (birds: 1, 2 and 3; fish: 4 and 5; reptiles: 6 and 7).

 These findings pose a theoretical problem.
 It seems that there would be disadvantages in having a substantial degree of asymmetry in the use of the two eyes; a deficit on one side would leave the organism vulnerable to attack on that side or unable to exploit resources appearing on one side.
 We here report a possible solution to the problem.
+Results and discussion.
 Reciprocal organization of the cerebral hemispheres.
 RSA Animate - The Divided Brain.

+Eye, Brain, and Vision.
+Ocular-dominance columns.
 You see the result in the photographs above.
+In a very pretty extension of the same idea, Roger Tootell, in Russel De Valois's laboratory at Berkeley, had an animal look with one eye at a large pattern of concentric circles and rays, shown in the top image of the figure on the next page.
 Eye, Brain, and Vision.
 The overlap and blurring of ocular-dominance columns beyond layer 4 is due to horizontal or diagonal connections.
 VARIATIONS IN COMPLEXITY As we would expect, cells near the input end of the cortex, in layer 4, show less complicated behavior than cells near the output.
 In the monkey, as noted in this chapter, cells in layer 4C Bata, which receive input from the upper four (parvocellular) geniculate layers, all seem to have center-surround properties, without orientation selectivity.
 In layer 4C alpha, whose input is from the ventral (magnocellular) pair of geniculate layers, some cells have centersurround fields, but others seem to be orientation-specific, with simple receptive fields.

 Reconstructing visual experiences from brain activity evoked by natural movies - GallantLabUCB.
 Video Reconstruction of Visual Memory.
 Ever dreamed of recording your dreams and turning them into a video clip?
 The technology that enables you to do that is near: UC Berkeley scientists figured out a way to turn the way our brains interpret visual stimuli into a video, and the result is amazing.
 To be able to do this, the researches used functional Magnetic Resonance Imaging (fMRI) to measure the blood flow through brain's visual cortex.